llrs/experDesign/paper.md

 -   Recently, [*Omixer*](https://bioconductor.org/packages/Omixer/), a new package, has been made available at Bioconductor [@sinke2021].
     It tests whether the random assignments made by it are homogeneous by transforming all variables to numeric values and using the Kendall's correlation when there are more than 5 samples; otherwise, it utilizes the Pearson's chi-squared test.

-# Statement of need

-Current solutions for stratifying samples to reduce and control batch effect do not work for all cases.
-They are either specialized to a particular type of data, they omit some conditions that are usually met, or they only work under a specific subset of conditions.
-The new package ***experDesign*** works with all data types and does not require a spatial distribution making it suitable for all kind of experiments.
-This package is intended for people needing a quick and easy solution that will provide reasonable suggestions on how to best distribute the samples for analysis.

 For completeness a description and comparison of the usage of the different software packages currently available on CRAN and Bioconductor is presented below.
 First, we start with some real data obtained from a survey: